 Most scams follow the same pattern: they contact you saying they need your translation services (most of the times quite a large amount of work, which in turn would mean potentially good earnings), then they send you a cheque (most likely a traveller’s cheque) with a lot more money than you may have asked, and they apologise and ask you to send them the difference by Western Union.
 If you do, then you’ll later discover (invariably) that the cheque they had sent bounces off and you’ll lose twice: once the money you sent and then the fees to the bank for trying to cash the false cheque.

 How can you spot and avoid scammers?
 Well, if something smells fishy, it probably is.
-Why would someone (who has never met you) send you for example £5,000 pounds when you have told them the translation would cost in the region of £1,000?
-Also, you would expect a manager (or executive level person) – this is how they introduce themselves – to be able to write (or ask someone else) a correct email.
+Why would someone (who has never met you) send you, for example, £5,000 when you have told them the translation would cost in the region of £1,000?
+Also, you would expect a manager (or executive-level person) – this is how they introduce themselves – to be able to write (or ask someone else) a correct email.
 Especially if they have an English-sounding name (Charles, Randy, Hank… – all real examples from scam emails) and very poor English (basic grammar mistakes).

 So, scammers, can’t live with them, can’t live without them (or can we?).